 1. Hide or Display the Ribbon using Excel double click

-The Ribbon in Excel is super handy when navigating through Excel, but it takes up a bit of screen real estate and sometimes you need a bit more space to see your data.
-For example, if you are travelling and only have your laptop to work on, this option makes it easier to look and move around your worksheet.
+The Ribbon in Excel is super handy when navigating through Excel, but it takes up a bit of screen real estate, and sometimes you need more space to see your data.
+For example, if you are travelling and only have your laptop to work on, this option makes it easier to look at and move around your worksheet.

 Double-clicking on any of the tabs in the Ribbon (like “Home” or “Insert“) can hide or display the Ribbon.
 This is particularly handy when you want to focus on your worksheet without distractions.